-The modes allow the white ink to have different distributions on the printed media:
+The options allow the white ink to have different distributions on the printed media.

 - Off uses the image file embedded spot color channel.
 A white mask needs to be prepared beforehand during design.
 White ink won't be used unless we define an area where to make the substitution.